+Solution

-Solution Develop and implement a trial installation of a Containers for Change attachment for existing Beaufort Street Town Centre bins.
+Develop and implement a trial installation of a Containers for Change attachment for existing Beaufort Street Town Centre bins.

-Diagnosis There is currently low uptake of solar in the business community compared to the residential sector.
-UZ.
-I ACCESSIBLE CITY Analysis Growth in business community solar is a high growth area of solar investment in the next decade.
+ACTION 1.3 BUSINESS COMMUNITY SOLAR Diagnosis There is currently low uptake of solar in the business community compared to the residential sector.
+Analysis Growth in business community solar is a high growth area of solar investment in the next decade.
 The low uptake of solar is primarily due to owners of the properties not being the operator who receives the power bill.
-However, there are a significant number of options available to enable business owners and building owners Sets out the actions and projects which enhance connectivity, improve the use of public transport, deliver parking efficiencies, and create a more pedestrian and cycle friendly Town Centre. to mutually benefit through the installation of solar.
-Options for ACTION 2.
-1 CYCLE NETWORK IMPROVEMENTS tenants are currently limited and in all cases need the building owner's cooperation and permission to proceed.
-Diagnosis The Town Centre does not have a dedicated path for cyclists.
-This often creates conflict between pedestrians, cyclists, and vehicles.
+However, there are a significant number of options available to enable business owners and building owners to mutually benefit through the installation of solar.
+Options for tenants are currently limited and in all cases need the building owner's cooperation and permission to proceed.
 The City of Vincent currently has significant understanding of how these options work, including direct installation in facilities or creating a Purchasing Power Agreement (PPA).
 For business that operate during the day, installation of solar will pay for itself in 2-3 years where it is directly used on site.
 The City is currently in the process of working with tenants to identify mutually beneficial mechanisms for funding solar on leased facilities.
-Beaufort Street has been identified as a local route in the Long Term Cycling Network from Bulwer Street to Quee Crescent in City of Stirling.
-As Beaufort Street is currently not a suitable road to be s by vehicles and bicycles due to the clearway, volume and of traffic, bicycles often share the footpath with pedestria impacts the safety and amenity for both cyclists and ped Solution Engage with local business owners directly and through the town team, to communicate the benefits of solar and support further actions being undertaken.
-There is an opportunity to plan improvements in the Town Centre to improve the safety and amenity for pedestrians and cyclists along Beaufort Street.
-There is also opportunity to improve the connection to William Street (primary route) & Hyde Park via Mary Street (local route), and/or to improve the access to Smith Street (secondary route) via Broome Street (local route).
-Solution Plan improvements to Long Term Cycling Network.
+Solution Engage with local business owners directly and through the town team, to communicate the benefits of solar and support further actions being undertaken.